Nue12/tiktokHomePage/readme.md

 - JavaScript
 - swiper.js (cdn)

-** I commented out the code of swiper.js so you can clear see the code of the rest **
+** I commented out the code of swiper.js so you can see obviously the rest of the code **